markhakansson/rauk/README.md

 for the thesis that resulted in this application.

 ## Limitations
-Rauk does have a few limitations
-* The way measuring is done, does add some overhead
+* The way WCET measuring is done, does add some overhead to the results
-* KLEE generates test vectors on LLVM IR which does not necessarily mean that the test vectors will execute the longest path in ARM instructions
+* KLEE generates test vectors on LLVM IR which does not necessarily mean that the test vectors will target the longest path in ARM instructions
-* No Monotonics support yet
+* No monotonics support (yet)
-* The following RTIC features are currently supported:
-    * Hardware and software tasks
-    * Regular spawn()
-* The following are tested for each task
-    * Initial resources
-       * Primitives
-    * Late Resources
+* Only simple resources are supported (such as primitives, peripherals and pins)
+* Works best on applications that have smaller tasks that generally have short a runtime
-        * Signed and unsigned integers
+* `ìnit()` and `idle()` functions are ignored completely
-        * `char`
-    * Hardware readings via `vcell` from `embedded-hal` reads

 ## Acknowledgements
 Rauk was heavily inspired by the works of Lindner et al. [1] were they used KLEE to run a hardware-in-the-loop WCET analysis of RTFM (the old name of RTIC).
 And would not have been possible without their contributions.